-One of ELM’s main programs is Proclaim, the professional community for Lutheran pastors, rostered lay leaders and seminarians who publicly identify as LGBTQ.
+One of ELM’s main programs is Proclaim, the professional community for Lutheran pastors, rostered lay leaders, candidates, and seminarians who publicly identify as LGBTQ.

 ELM & Proclaim: Interested in knowing more about the roots of ELM and Proclaim?
 Read this interview on the history of ELM and how Proclaim became a program of ELM.